 By Elisabeth Clay

-Martial Arts seems to be safe haven that attracts to those with mental health struggles because it can be an effective, healthy coping mechanism.
+Martial Arts seems to be a safe haven that attracts to those with mental health struggles because it can be an effective, healthy coping mechanism.
 With the government mandates, the shutdown has an effect on martial artists and stands the chance of having a devastating surge of suicides.
 This is something we need to address and talk about in our circles of “family”.
 Some may not be lucky (like I am) to have family to talk about these stressors with; they may be relying on the gym family members to help them cope.
 There are, according to a JAMA psychiatry article by Reger, Stanley and Joiner, “Suicide Mortality and Coronavirus Disease 2019–A Perfect Storm?”, several things that lead to an increase in suicide (and obviously the contrary can decrease if not experienced).
 Some of the key stressors that I picked out of their article were economic stress, social isolation, decreased access to community and religious support, barriers to mental health treatment, illness and medical problems, and outcomes of national anxiety.

 Economic Stress